ckaestne/cmujuggling/festival/index.md

 * Friday Nov 7, 2025, 5pm-11pm (it's not too late to still wear Halloween costumes)
 * Saturday Nov 8, 2025, 10am-11pm (gym closes at 6pm to prepare for the show, reopens after the show)
-* Sunday Nov 9, 2025, 9am-3pm (bonus hour of sleep due to daylight savings!)
+* Sunday Nov 9, 2025, 9am-3pm

-To cover the costs of the festival, we ask for $10 per day or $20 for all three days for access to the gym and the workshops.
+To cover the costs of the festival, we ask for $10 per day for access to the gym and the workshops on Friday and Saturday (Sunday free).
 Youth under 18 (must be accompanied by an adult), locals within walking distance from the Kingsley Association, and all Kingsley Association Members can attend for free.
 <!-- Tickets can be bought on site or [online](https://operations.daxko.com/online/5337/ProgramsV2/Events.mvc/offering?guid=664f1c27-7f43-11ef-99cf-005056924804). -->

 **Fire Jam (Friday Nov 7, after dark, free)**